 Permission to Contact (PTC)

-Agents aren’t allowed to call or email prospective clients about MA-PD or Part D unless the client specifically asks to be called.
+Agents aren’t allowed to call prospective clients about MA-PD or Part D unless the client specifically asks to be called.
+CMS has relaxed its position on unsolicited direct email contact, but some carriers still do not allow email contact unless compliant PTC is first obtained.
 Agents can only call a potential client when the client has given express written permission to contact them.
 PTC can be obtained by a prospect returning a business reply card that discloses who will contact, what products will be discussed and by what specific method the consumer can expect contact.
-The following is the recommended disclaimer “By submitting this form, I understand a licensed agent may contact me by telephone or email to discuss Medicare Advantage and Part D Prescription Drug Plans.”
+The following is the recommended disclaimer: “By providing your name and contact information you are consenting to receive calls, text messages and/or emails from a licensed insurance agent about Medicare Plans at the number provided, and you agree such calls and/or text messages may use an auto-dialer or robocall, even if you are on a government do-not-call registry.
+This agreement is not a condition of enrollment.”
 Adding this to bottom of the business reply card (postal or electronic) will allow agents to obtain valid permission to contact the prospect that submits the form about Medicare Advantage or Part D Prescription Drug Plans.

 Before calling a consumer about Medicare Advantage or Part D Prescription Drug plans, make sure you are well versed in Permission to Call (PTC) guidelines.
 This reference tool provides you with common situations when an agent may or must not contact a consumer telephonically.
 If you still have questions, contact your marketer or send an email to firstname.lastname@example.org.

 Prior to calling a consumer, you must obtain PTC.
 PTC may be obtained by receiving a completed Business Reply Card (BRC) or lead card.
 PTC is always limited to the method of contact and product scope defined in the BRC or lead card.
 Unsolicited direct contact with a consumer is prohibited.